 (xii) The LLC has no bank accounts or other similar accounts and has never had any bank accounts or other similar accounts.

 (xiii)(ix) ENA has not received from GE ABB any notice of delay or any request to extend any date of delivery or other performance by GE ABB under the Facility Agreement.
 ENA has furnished TEH copies of all notices received by ENA from GE ABB pursuant to the Facility Agreement.

+(x) The Purchase Amount as the same existed prior to the closing of the Transaction (less the Retention Amount under the Facility Agreement) was paid by ENA prior to the closing of the Transaction.

 (xiv) Since its formation, the LLC has not made any tax elections on behalf of the LLC, including any tax election that causes the LLC to be treated as anything other than a disregarded entity in accordance with Income Tax Regulations section 301.7701-3(b).